-Out of the entire mutual fund landscape, the equity linked savings scheme or ELSS is the only mutual fund eligible for 80C deductions.
-ELSS is a diversified equity mutual fund that offers tax deductions up to Rs.
-1.5 lakhs annually.
+Among all mutual funds, the equity-linked savings scheme or ELSS is the only mutual fund covered under Section 80C deductions.
+ELSS is a diversified equity mutual fund that offers tax deductions of up to Rs.1.5 lakhs annually.

-Previously, ELSS returns were completely tax-free.
-However, post Budget 2018, the long-term capital gains tax in excess of Rs 1 Lakh would be taxed at 10%.
-The investor would not get benefit of indexation.
+Previously, ELSS returns were tax-free.
+However, post Budget 2018, the long-term capital gains tax over Rs.1 lakh are taxable at 10%.
+The investor would not get the benefit of indexation.

 Even after the 10% tax cut, ELSS has the potential to deliver superior returns compared to other tax-saving instruments.
 The perks of ELSS investments are not limited to the taxes saved.
-The power of compounding ensures that your investment is doubled if you invest for, say, 5 years (tenure of tax-saving FD).
-To add to that, the minimum lock-in period is only 3 years.
+The power of compounding ensures that your investment is doubled if you invest for, say, five years (tenure of tax-saving FD).
+Furthermore, the minimum lock-in period is only three years.

-Investing in Fixed Deposits with banks allows individuals and HUFs to claim a tax deduction of up to ₹1,50,000 in a financial year.
-These deposits have a lock-in period of 5 years.
-You, however, cannot withdraw this deposit prematurely.
-But you can avail loans against your FDs at competitive rates.
+Investing in fixed deposits with banks allows individuals and HUFs to claim a tax deduction of up to Rs.1,50,000 in a financial year.
+These deposits have a lock-in period of five years.
+However, you cannot withdraw this deposit prematurely.
+But a positive point is that you can avail loans against your FDs.
 The interest earned on these deposits, however, is taxable as per the tax bracket of the individual.